1Jajen1/propCheck/README.md

 )
 ```
 Here we combine three generators (String, Int, List<String>) and map their result to a user.
-> This is also using the invoke constructor from `Arbitrary` that constructs an Arbitrary without shrinking.
+> This is also using the invoke constructor from `Arbitrary`.

 Let's add a way to shrink this user:
 ```kotlin